IFCA-Advanced-Computing/anjana/docs/source/intro.rst

 Getting started
 ###############

-Start protecting the privacy of your data using siesta-anonymity!
+Start protecting the privacy of your data using ANJANA!

 Install
 ***********************